hbmartin/cloudflare-email-worker-sqlite/README.md

 - Send an email to the email address you registered.
 - Check the channel you registered the webhook to.

-## Tips

-- Change the `name` field in `wrangler.toml` to deploy a separate worker with a separate secret (e.g. with a separate webhook for a test channel).

 ## License